 Understanding Interest Rates, Points, and Fees

 A combination of interest rates, mortgage points, and fees will largely determine the overall cost and monthly payments of a mortgage.
-By preapplying for a mortgage and thus learning about your eligibility, you will get a better handle on what you can afford before you start shopping for homes.
+By preapplying for a mortgage and learning about your eligibility, you will get a better idea of what you can afford before you start looking for homes.
 Below is a brief description of each of these factors:

-- Interest Rates - Interest tend to change on a daily basis and may differ from one lender to the next, while the rate you get will be limited by your credit worthiness.
+- Interest Rates - Interest rates tend to change on a daily basis and may differ from one lender to the next.
+Another important factor to the rate you get will be your credit worthiness.
 A skilled lender will help you lock in a good rate by understanding the general health of the market.

 - Fees - There are a number of different fees your lender will charge for a mortgage.
 These often include an application fee; loan origination fee; appraisal fee; home inspection fee; FHA, VA, and RHS fees; and a flood determination fee.